kaankrckl/gymPal/README.md

 # gymPal

-You can use the timer to visually measure your rest time between sets at the gym.
+You can use the timer to visually measure your rest time between sets at the gym

-You can search foods or drinks to learn their nutrition values.
+You can search foods or drinks to learn their nutrition values

 ## Getting Started